miuponn/fuel-visualizer/README.md

 # fuel-visualizer
-For interactive dashboard in MS Excel
+For GOP interactive dashboard compatible for Excel